drewglov/Portfolio/README.md

 # Data Science Portfolio

 Repository containing portfolio of data science projects completed by me for academic, self-learning, and hobby purposes.
 Presented in the form of iPython Notebooks.
+These projects have been completed using Python 3.6 unless otherwise specified.

 ## Contents

 ### Data Wrangling & Exploratory Analysis

 ##### • Blah

+##### • Principal Component Analysis

 ### Regression